Awinash-1885/Amazon-Sales-Report/README.md

 📂 Data Source

-Kegal Dataset (imported into Power BI)
+Keggle Dataset (imported into Power BI)
 Contains operational, performance, and business-related metrics used to build insights and custom KPIs.

 ✨ Features & Highlights